Therapy ACT - Frequently Asked Questions

 When is Therapy ACT closing?

-Therapy ACT will be gradually reducing its services over 2016 as the non-government sector matures and is capable of delivering services provided by government.
+Therapy ACT has been gradually reducing its services over 2016 as the non-government sector matures and is capable of delivering services previously provided by government.

-The delivery of all Therapy ACT services at Swanson Plaza will transition in late March 2016, when the remaining staff will be moving to the Holder Centre.
+The delivery of all Therapy ACT services at Swanson Plaza ended in late March 2016, when the remaining staff moved to the Holder Centre.

 Why is Therapy ACT closing?

 The ACT Government is committed to the National Disability Insurance Scheme (NDIS).
-Increased choice and control for NDIS clients can best be achieved through the withdrawal of Government from service provision to foster the growth and expertise of non-government providers.
+Increased choice and control for NDIS clients can best be achieved through the growth and expertise of non-government providers which requires the withdrawal of Government from service provision to foster the market.
+Therapy ACT is expected to cease late 2016.
+The holder centre will continue to support children and their families in a different way through the Child Development Service.